zhaoshuoxp/lncRNA/README.md

 ### Input

 This script uses original output GTF file of [stringtie](https://ccb.jhu.edu/software/stringtie/).
-There should be a unique transcript ID on field 2, FPKM on field 4 for *de novo* or on field 7 for reference transcript of column 9 when you run stringtie with [GENCODE ref GTF](https://www.gencodegenes.org/human/release_19.html) guide.
+There should be a unique transcript ID on field 2, FPKM on field 4 for *de novo* or on field 7 for reference transcript of column 9 when you run stringtie guided with [GENCODE ref GTF](https://www.gencodegenes.org/human/release_19.html).

 > The position of ID or FPKM could change if you use other references, i.e. NONCODE.
-Change line43, line57 if necessary.
+Change line43 and 57 if necessary.

 ### How it works

 The filtering principle and threshold are based on [PLAR](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4576741/) with several steps simplification and improvement.
 #### **For known lncRNAs:**

-1. Seperate reference lncRNA from input by matching the unique ID of  known lncRNAs in the reference to the input.
+1. Separate reference lncRNA from input by matching the unique ID of  known lncRNAs in the reference to the input GTF.
 > [GRCh37.p13 long non-coding RNA gene annotation](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_19/gencode.v19.long_noncoding_RNAs.gtf.gz) was used by default, can be changed on line37.
 >
 > !NOTE: Use the SAME version of ref GTF annotation ([GRCh37.p13 comprehensive](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_19/gencode.v19.chr_patch_hapl_scaff.annotation.gtf.gz)) for transcript assembly.